taraspos/gae-workshop/level1/README.md

 ### 1.6 Apply our infrastructure as code definitions

-Run `terraform init` and `terraform apply`, find the generated Static Public IP address and try opening it in the browser.
+Run `terraform init` and `terraform apply` (in Google Cloud Shell run `./terraform` in go-app/ directory), find the generated Static Public IP address and try opening it in the browser.

 Try opening `<STATIC PUBLIC IP>:8080` and `<STATIC PUBLIC IP>:80` in the browser as well.